Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: Introduction

-To better characterize the variability properties of local LRDs and to provide a meaningful reference for interpreting variability constraints, in this work, we present a dedicated variability analysis based on the spectroscopically confirmed local LRDs from \cite{Lin2025ApJ...980L..34L}.
-We describe the sample and light curve data in Section \ref{sec:sampledata}.
-The method to estimate the variability and light curve modeling will be presented in Section~\ref{sec:methods}.
+To better characterize the variability properties of local LRDs and to provide a meaningful reference for interpreting variability constraints, in this work, we present a dedicated variability analysis based on the local analogs of LRDs from \cite{Lin2025ApJ...980L..34L}.
+We describe the sample and light-curve data in Section \ref{sec:sampledata}.
+The method to estimate the variability and light-curve modeling are presented in Section~\ref{sec:methods}.
 In Section~\ref{sec:AGNorigin}, we reveal the AGN origin of local LRDs suggested by our analyses.
 We claim the current underestimation of variability for high-$z$ LRDs through simulating light curves in Section~\ref{sec:underestimation}.
 We conclude this work in Section~\ref{sec:conclusion}.